 Recent testing has detected PFOA and PFOS in Fayetteville's drinking water.
-While perfluorinated chemicals have been detected, our water is below the EPA's health advisory level for the combination of PFOS and PFOA of 70 parts per trillion (ppt).
 The table below shows our monitoring results for combined PFOS and PFOA at PWC's water treatment Point of Entry (POE).
 POE refers to water that has undergone all treatment steps at the water treatment facilities, and is ready to be pumped to you, our customer.